Signed Call Flutter SDK

 |

-| It configures the actions buttons on the missed call notification.
-To know more, refer to missedCallActions. | Map Object |
+| It configures the action buttons for the missed call notification.
+For more information, refer to missedCallActions. | Map Object |

 |